 When it came to brewing, Aleš took an analytical approach to coffee.
-When we shipped out GINA, we added a set of filters to the package and when using them, we quickly found out that these just aren’t the same as the samples we tested an confirmed.
+When we shipped out GINA, we added a set of filters to the package and when using them, we quickly found out that these just aren’t the same as the samples we tested and confirmed.
 So we took off on a little experiment with Aleš.
-He made a number of brews that night, testing GOAT STORY filters, a Hario V60 filter and a Chemex filter.
+He made several brews that night, testing GOAT STORY filters, a Hario V60 filter, and a Chemex filter.
 Okay, we thought we’re in for a little taste sampling and comparing results, but we ended up discussing the different tastes of the coffee he brewed, while analytically testing the TDS in the brew.
 While enjoying different shades and tastes of every single brew, we also got an analysis of GINA’s filters.
-We didn’t plan it, but he dit … and we’re glad he did!
+We didn’t plan it, but he did … and we’re glad he did!
 Because now we know how to explain the performance of the filters to our customers.

 Okay, so we drank coffee and discussed it … but at all that time the murmur from the roaster in the background wouldn’t give us peace.

 Aleš has now established himself as one of the best micro-roasters in Slovenia.
 And just like with everything else he does, his roasting is very analytical.
 “A friend of mine persuaded me to get into roasting coffee.
 I started with this baby (pointing at the smaller roaster he now uses for sample roasting) and quickly I knew I needed a bigger machine because the demand grew quickly.”
 His beans are used in his specialty coffee shop in Ljubljana and he also supplies several other coffee establishments.
 And they (finally) set up an online store for his roasts, so STOW Specialty Coffee is now available to everyone that enjoys great coffee.